E2 VISA INSTRUCTIONS (Americans)

 · Only FBI Checks are accepted: the CRC takes 8-10 weeks to go through the FBI website. * To save a lot of time, use an approved FBI channeler (list here) and get fingerprinted by a Live Scan fingerprint store (every major city has them, so just Google search “Live Scan fingerprinting [enter city name]” and it takes 1-3 days to get your CRC to send as a PDF.

 · In some cases, getting the apostle through the Secretary of State of your State is possible, but most State's Secretary of State doesn't apostille notarize federal documents.
-In this situation, start by having your FBI check notarized using an Affidavit form (see the E2 visa guide for a sample Affidavit).
-If your notary has their version, use that one).
-Then, send or take the notarized copy to the Secretary of State for Apostille Authentication.

 D) Health Statement